 The England Coast Path is being implemented by Natural England and the www.gov.uk website gives information on current progress.
 The first section was opened in 2012, at Weymouth Bay in southern England, and the whole route should be open in the next couple of years, including the sections in Merseyside and Cumbria.

 The National Trails website describes places to visit on the open sections.
 The day-by-day accounts kept by coastal walkers are another great resource and this type of blogging has become increasingly popular in recent years.
 Ruth’s Coastal Walk is a nice example with links to many more.

 A superb book, the England Coast Path, by Stephen Neale, gives insights into the hard work that has gone into creating the route with numerous suggestions for places to visit along the way.

-Mersey Estuary If you’d like to know more about the Mersey Estuary coastline, my book The Mersey Estuary: A Travel Guide describes places to visit around the estuary, walks and cycle routes, and its history, environment and wildlife.
-It is available from most bookstores and as an ebook; see www.troubador.co.uk for more information including media news, book reviews and a short video.
+Mersey Estuary If you’d like to know more about the Mersey Estuary, my book The Mersey Estuary: A Travel Guide describes places to visit around the estuary, walks and cycle routes, and its history, environment and wildlife.
+It is available from most bookstores and as an ebook; see www.troubador.co.uk for more information.

 The Cumbria and Lake District Coast More recently I’ve published a book on the Cumbrian coast also featuring places to visit and the history and wildlife of the area.
 It includes the Lancashire shores of Morecambe Bay and the Dumfries & Galloway shores of the Solway Firth.
 If that sounds interesting you can read more about it at this webpage.